| |

 I recipe tested these, a lot.
 I wanted a very specific texture and this is very close but I’m not sure it’s still quite right.
 Needless to say they are delicious, and I also got tired of making these cookies when they tasted perfectly delightful so I decided this is it.

-The dough uses both maple syrup and maple extract for a strong maple flavor to come through.
+These maple pecan cookies use both maple syrup and maple extract for a strong maple flavor to come through.
 Just using one or the other wasn’t enough.
 We also use only brown sugar as it I think enhances the maple flavor and adds to the chewiness.
 I wanted these cookies to be chewy with a lightly crisp edge.
 Not too thick, not too thin but thinner than big fat cookies.

 I also think these maple pecan cookies taste fantastic when they are sprinkled with flaky sea salt right out of the oven.
+I know it might seem odd but salt really balances sweetness and brings depth to the actual flavors.

 Maple Pecan Cookies Key Ingredients